lucypuppy/Vandalism/README.md

 ## Terminology

-Shared build script properties are exposed to `build-logic` and are defined was convention patterns per Gradle documentation.
+Shared build script properties are exposed to `build-logic` and are defined as convention patterns per Gradle documentation.

 ## How to use Addons